Ada-Developers-Academy/core-about-ada/being-an-adie/industry-prep.md

 Friday Industry Prep at Ada is a 2 hour session within core hours meant to:

-1. Preparw students to be successful in industry
+1. Prepare students to be successful in industry
 2. Building a stronger learning community

 Topics and activities will include but are not limited to: